zumbalogy/command_search/README.md

 ## Internal Details
-The lifecycle of a query is as follows: The query is alaised, lexed, parsed, de-aliased, optimized, and then turned into a Ruby select function or a MongoDB compatible query.
+The lifecycle of a query is as follows: The query is alaised, lexed, parsed, de-aliased, optimized, and then turned into a Ruby select function or a Mongo compatible query.

-In the example shown below, the time it takes to turn the string into a Mongo query is under 0.2ms and smaller queries such as "foo bar:baz" should take less than 70µs (2015 i7-6500U Ruby 2.2.2).
+In the example shown below, the time it takes to turn the string into a Mongo query is under 70µs (2017 i7-8550u @ 1.8GHz Ruby 2.6.0).

 The lexer breaks a query into pieces.
 ```ruby